JeffreyRodriguez/Liberator12k/Receiver/Frame.md

 ### Install Picrail Nuts
 Insert a threaded rod through the receiver from the top and screw on the threaded insert while you install the insert.

+### File/sand internal surfaces smooth
+Mostly optional.
+The smoother these surfaces, the nicer the gun will run.